-Mr. Adams, an African-American educator from Talladega, Alabama, was an inspiration through his passion for education, his advocacy for civil and human rights, and his commitment to underrepresented individuals.
+Mr. Adams, an African-American educator from Talladega, Alabama, was an inspiration to all of those who came in contact with him through his passion for education, his advocacy for civil and human rights for all people, and his unflinching commitment to underrepresented individuals.
+This scholarship was created as an encouragement to individuals to pursue their goals while developing skills that can make positive changes in their communities and in the lives of their peers.

+Three awards are made from this scholarship fund.
 Two \$500 scholarships are available to continuing students who are in the process of completing an AA/ AS degree, a Certificate of Completion or course work leading to transfer to a four year institution.
 One \$2,000 scholarship is available for a student who is graduating from BCC and is transferring to a four year institution.

-This scholarship recognizes and supports the success of BCC students who (1) take and successfully complete basic precollegiate mathematics courses and/or English or equivalent, with a grade "C" or better, (2) are pursuing an associate degree or certificate of completion, and (3) persist in their mathematics studies and I or who graduate with an associate degree and transfer to a four-year university.
+This scholarship recognizes and supports the success of BCC students who (1) take and successfully complete basic mathematics and/or English courses or equivalent, with a grade "C" or better, (2) are pursuing an associate degree or certificate of completion, and (3) persist in their mathematics studies and/or who graduate with an associate degree and transfer to a four-year university.